 Meals on Wheels, Community Meals, Frozen Take-Out Meals, & Liquid Nutritional Supplements for Island County Residents Age 60+

-Colin has to choose between heat or paying other bills.
-His family lives far away, he can’t drive, and his phone is broken.
-I’m his Meals on Wheels delivery driver and often the only person he sees all week.
+Beverly has to choose between heat or paying other bills.
+Her family lives far away, she can’t drive, and her phone is broken.
+I’m her Meals on Wheels delivery driver and often the only person she sees all week.
 We share stories from our lives; we’ve become friends.
-One day Colin needed help.
-Had I not arrived, he would have had no way to reach anyone.
-I called ISR which launched the staff into action to get him the help he needed.
+One day Beverly needed help.
+Had I not arrived, she would have had no way to reach anyone.
+I called ISR, which launched the staff into action to get her the help she needed.
 What would have happened if I hadn’t arrived?
-Instead, he’s OK this evening because of Meals on Wheels and people who care.
+Instead, she’s OK this evening because of Meals on Wheels and people who care.

 Wondering what we are currently serving?